KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Villians/Orius Dryden.md

 ##### Abilities
 > [!Warning]- Spoilers Here DO NOT CLICK
  > Orius possess all abilities of [[The Fool]], his family bloodline, and the Sword of History.
+He posses the abilities of The Fool because he is the main ego of him